 FOR THE FROSTING

 - In a medium bowl beat together butter and cream cheese on medium-high speed until creamy approximately 1 minute.
 Lower speed to medium and add powdered sugar, 1 cup at a time, beat well after each addition.
-Add salt, half and half and vanilla and beat until fluffy, about 3 minutes.
+Add salt, cream and vanilla and beat until fluffy, about 3 minutes.

 - To frost the cake, place the first layer on a large plate top side down, spread with approximately 1 cup of frosting, place the second cake top side down and frost with remaining frosting.